-Chapter - 2 Vedas for Contemporary Society
+Lesson - 2 Vedas for Contemporary Society

-- \ This Chapter presents the fact that the Vedas are important for the contemporary society and that their subject matter matches the present day problems and solutions.
-This shows the significance of the Vedas. - 1.
-The Vedas include elements such as prayers and formulas considered to be both sacred and vital for the harmonious survival of human race along with the other elements of earth and universe.
+\ This lesson presents the fact that the Vedas are important for the contemporary society and that their subject matter matches the present-day problems and solutions.
+This shows the significance of the Vedas.

+- 1. The Vedas include elements such as prayers and formulas considered to be both sacred and vital for the harmonious survival of human race along with the other elements of earth and universe.
 The world is ever changing and unstable with respect to its vision and thoughts and this is the root of all sufferings.
 One seeks a firm base on which the foundation of life can be laid.
 Here we turn to Vedas; the fixed core of universe, which was, which is and which will be the solution to all the worldly problems.
 Vedas are endless fountain of knowledge and wisdom which is essential and beneficial for mankind. - 2.
-First of all Vedic knowledge helps in self-realization: our soul (atman), deeds (karmas), and ultimate destination of human life (moksha).
-This detailed and absolute knowledge helps in common psychological trends of depression, complexes, and stress, also guides the present day absurdity of thoughts, leading to a more stable and optimistic society.
-Vedas give knowledge necessary for each and every part of life, be it right behavior (moral) correct pronunciation of words (Shiksha), proper time for various pious deeds like Yajana etc, medicines (Ayurveda) or astronomy (Jyotish).
+First of all, Vedic knowledge helps in self-realization: our soul (atman), deeds (karma), and ultimate destination of human life (moksha).
+This detailed and absolute knowledge helps in common psychological trends of depression, complexes, and stress, also guards from the present-day absurdity of thoughts, leading to a more stable and optimistic society.
+Vedas give knowledge necessary for each and every part of life, be it right behavior (moral) correct pronunciation of words (Shiksha), proper time for various pious deeds like Yajana etc., medicines (Ayurveda) or astronomy (Jyotish).
 This makes it relevant to contemporary world.
 The Atharvaveda is rich in spiritual and philosophical knowledge, ways and means for healthy and happy life, warfare, patriotism, medicinal plants and various beneficial knowledge of the mundane world.
-The six Vedangas namely, the shiksha (Phonetics), vyakarana (Grammar), cchandas (Metre), nirukta

-- (Etymology), jyautisha (Astronomy), and kalpa contain huge knowledge, which will be beneficial for a detailed study of these subjects in modern times.
+- 3. The six Vedangas namely, the shiksha (Phonetics), vyakarana (Grammar), cchandas (Metre), nirukta (Etymology), jyautisha (Astronomy), and kalpa contain useful knowledge, which will be beneficial in modern times.
 They give new insight for research.
 The Upavedas like Dhanurveda (Archery) Sthapatyaveda (Architecture) Gandharvaveda (Fine Arts) and Ayurveda (Medical Science) also contain a lot of basic and important insightful information needed to gain mastery over the matter, on which further research and study is also necessary.
-Vedic knowledge is manifested in modern-day developments, discoveries, inventions, theories and concepts. - 3.
-The Vedic seeds of knowledge are multi-dimensional, purely oriented to life and scientific truths which were revealed.
-If the depth of meaning of Vedas are properly understood and are properly researched, they will definitely shed light and bring innovation and insight for management, physics, various skills and developing leadership qualities, designing the management principles and concepts, for teamwork, for problem-solving techniques, for calming mind for medical application, understanding the mind and its complexity, sharpening the intellect and memory, managing ego, understanding soul, spiritually and by scientific means, environment management apart from phonetics, metrics, computer science coding, science, mathematics, social science and grammar.
+Vedic knowledge is manifested in modern-day developments, discoveries, inventions, theories and concepts. - The Vedic seeds of knowledge are multi-dimensional, purely 4. oriented to life and scientific truths which were revealed.
+If the depth of meaning of Vedas are properly understood and are properly researched, they will definitely shed light and bring innovation and insight for management, physics, various skills leadership and developing qualities, designing management principles and concepts, for teamwork, for problem-solving techniques, for calming mind by medical application, understanding the mind and its complexity, the intellect and memory, managing ego, sharpening understanding soul, spiritually and by scientific means, environment management apart from phonetics, metrics, computer science coding, science, mathematics, social science and grammar.
 Even today we depend on Vedas for our rituals to get spiritual peace, mantras uttered are prayers for peace and prosperity of not only one but the entire universe.
-The Vedas advice and help to overcome 'adhibhautik', 'aadhidaivik' and 'aadhyatmik' sorrows through their syllabic powers and powers of proper intonation. - 4.
-The world known thinker and Yogi Swami Vivekananda in his writings has mentioned that "The Veda is the sum total of eternal Truths."
+The Vedas advice and help to overcome 'adhibhautik', 'aadhidaivik' and 'aadhyatmik' sorrows through their syllabic powers and powers of proper intonation.

+5. Yogi Swami Vivekananda in his writings has mentioned that "The Veda is the sum total of eternal Truths."
 Being the storehouse of knowledge Vedas stand out as the most important spiritual resource or so to say, treasure for mankind.
-Books like Mantramanjari by Raimon Panikkar well portray the relation of Vedic views with contemporary life.
 Following two prayers, for example, quoted hereunder put forth the essence of Vedas and their necessity in these times: